blackvitriol/ROSCOG/README.md

 Diagnostics: Control Mode, adjust memory, beliefs revision Asleep Mode: minimal power, repair process, charge battery, data defragment, LTM/Belief Revision

+#### Procedure:

+Use ROSCOG to produce a POMDP for an agent.
+Use a DQN for decision-making and reinforcement learning.
+Using Probablisitc Programming with Hypergraphs.

-please dont steal my ideas/work, i want to publish research on this and make a career out of this. contact me to collaborate instead ?
+`please dont steal my ideas/work, i want to publish research on this as this is my thesis, and eventually make a career out of this. contact me to collaborate instead ?`

+bibliography:
+[ya] Morgan, Alex (2014).
+"Representations Gone Mental" (PDF).
+Synthese 191.2: 213–44.